aerickt/lapwing-for-beginners/src/Chapter-11.md

       - "pli<ins>able</ins>"
       - "poss<ins>ible</ins>"
 * `-BLT` represents the "-bility" sound as in "sta<ins>bility</ins>"
-   - When this sound is preceded by a vowel, the `-BLT` chord can be extended it represent the whole sound as in:
+   - When this sound is preceded by a vowel, the `-BLT` chord can be extended to represent the whole sound as in:
       - "cap<ins>ability</ins>"
       - "feas<ins>ibility</ins>"